-- Documented support for the cost estimate, such as completed market analysis or preliminary appraisal. - Cost Share commitment has been obtained from a specified source. - A signed option or purchase and sales agreement is held by the State or at the request of the State OR At the request of the State, conservation easement or fee title is held by a third party. - Title search is completed, including identifying any temporary or permanent protections. - Minerals determination is completed.

-• For conservation easement properties, a stewardship plan or multi-resource management plan is completed.
+- Documented support for the cost estimate, such as completed market analysis or preliminary appraisal. - Cost Share commitment has been obtained from a specified source. - A signed option or purchase and sales agreement is Title search is completed, including identifying any temporary or permanent protections. - Minerals determination is completed. - For conservation easement properties, a stewardship plan or multi-resource management plan is completed.

-5. Project Location - 7 points
+5. Active Forest Management/Public Access - 7 points